TD22057/insteon-mqtt/README.md

   triggered by the device.
 - send remote commands (get db, refresh state) to devices via MQTT
 - correctly handle commands arriving while db is being downloaded
+- modify the all link database on the PLM modem.

-Things remaining to do:
+Things remaining to do for the initial release:

+- modify the all link database on each device
+- automatically link devices to the modem including all needed groups (for complicated devices like the fanlinkc, smoke bridge, and thermostat)
+- command line tool for sending messages (short cut to MQTT publish)
+- command line tool for running the server
+  - logging control
+  - config file and db save file location control
-- user documentation (github)
+- basic user documentation (github markdown pages)

+Things for future versions:

 - unit tests
 - more devices: mini-remotes, door sensors, leak sensors, keypads, thermostats, fanlincs, etc.
 - custom scene creation (PLM modem scenes) and scene triggering
 - simulate device scenes via MQTT (clicking dimmer button)
-- ability to modify the all link database on each device
-- automatically link devices to the modem including all groups (like the smoke bridge or thermostat)
-- logging control
-- configuration file and database saving location control
 - pip packaging
 - possible device discovery
 - MQTT payload templates.